 The Lord-Lieutenant of Oxfordshire, Tim Stevenson OBE, said; ““Our population has been brought together by the current crisis, and I’m proud to say that it excelled itself in the first wave of the pandemic, specifically through the remarkable work of volunteers, who have been supported by the Church.
 This has been a communal effort that has crossed religious and ethnic borders in a county that has always had a strong focus on interfaith cooperation and support.
 We know that this journey is far from over in terms of the long-term consequences of COVID-19, but I am confident that the support that the Venerable Gavin Collins, Bishop Designate, will be able to offer our local communities will be hugely important in the difficult times ahead.”

 Gavin will succeed the Rt Revd Colin Fletcher who retired from the role in November.
-He will be consecrated on 28 January.
+He will be consecrated in 2021.

 Notes for editors

 - Brief biographical details below